manticoresoftware/manticoresearch/manual/Creating_a_table/Creating_a_distributed_table/Creating_a_distributed_table.md

 The essence of a distributed table lies in its list of child tables, to which it points.
 There are two types of child tables in a distributed table:

-1. Local tables: These are tables that are served within the same server as the distributed table.
+1. [Local tables](../../Creating_a_table/Creating_a_distributed_table/Creating_a_local_distributed_table.md#Creating-a-local-distributed-table): These are tables that are served within the same server as the distributed table.
 To enumerate local tables, you use the syntax `local =`.
 You can list several local tables using multiple `local =` lines, or combine them into one list separated by commas.

-2. Remote tables: These are tables that are served anywhere outside the server.
+2. [Remote tables](../../Creating_a_table/Creating_a_distributed_table/Remote_tables.md#agent): These are tables that are served anywhere outside the server.
 To enumerate remote tables, you use the syntax `agent =`.
 Each line represents one endpoint or agent.
 Each agent can have multiple external locations and options for how it should work.
+More details [here](../../Creating_a_table/Creating_a_distributed_table/Remote_tables.md#agent).
 It is important to note that the server does not have any information about the type of table it is working with.
 This may lead to errors if, for example, you issue a `CALL PQ` to a remote table 'foo' that is not a percolate table.

 <!-- proofread -->